Tipping in Mexico 💰 is one of the top things you should get familiar before traveling to the country.

 In Mexico, tipping etiquette is part of the culture and is expected in many situations.
 Salaries in Mexico are lower than in the United States, Canada and Western Europe, and your gratuity will go a long way.

-Tipping in Mexico is also customary for restaurant servers, waiters, and bartenders.
+Tipping is also customary for restaurant servers, waiters, and bartenders.

 Gratuities should be given in the form of cash, but cards are accepted in resorts and many restaurants.